Asking the Right Questions: Improving Reasoning with Generated Stepping Stones

 \section{Conclusion}

 In this paper, we study LLMs’ ability to address hard problems by asking the right stepping-stone questions.
 We propose the ARQ framework, which includes both an inference-time procedure to generate and utilize stepping-stone problems as well as a data-curation recipe and post-training procedure to fine-tune LLMs to generate better stepping stones.
 We show that good stepping stones improve the chance of solving the target problem, and we demonstrate that their helpfulness generalizes to solvers of varying capabilities.
 Finally, we curate a stepping-stone dataset and show that we can post-train multiple LLMs to become better stepping stone generators.
+The primary limitation of this work is the relatively small scale of the post-training experiment given constraints in computation and limited sources of hard target problems.
+The concept of stepping stones could be more useful in extremely challenging domains such as IMO level math and scientific research.
 Directions for future research include scaling up the study to larger datasets and other domains such as coding, as well as exploration of post-training LLMs to ask better questions via online RL.

 \beginappendix